Illinois Eviction Notice

 Step 5: Enforce the Eviction Order

-If the tenant does not vacate by the specified date in the Eviction Order, the landlord may enlist the sheriff to enforce the order and remove the tenant from the property.
+If tenants do not vacate by the specified date in the Eviction Order, landlords may enlist the sheriff to enforce the order.
+Consequently, this removes tenants from the property.

 How to Write an Eviction Notice

-When drafting an eviction notice, landlords should include the following information:
+When drafting eviction notices, landlords should include the following information:

 Serving an Eviction Notice